 - We have placed hand sanitiser at entry points/reception or in waiting areas for patients to use.

-- At our East Melbourne and Doncaster site, you will be temperature screened on arrival at our suites.
+- At our East Melbourne, Doncaster & Vermont South sites, you will be temperature screened on arrival at our suites.

-- At our suites in Malvern and Vermont South, the hospital/facility will conduct temperature screening on arrival.
+- At our suites in Malvern the hospital will conduct temperature screening on arrival.

 - We are limiting the number of patients attending our sites.